Associate | Established: 1987 | Associate since 2009

 Current Status: Plan

-In Brunei Darussalam, the Accountant General is responsible for the adoption of public sector accounting standards.
-As BICPA does not have any responsibility for setting public sector financial reporting requirements, the institute focuses on promoting the adoption of IPSAS to the Accountant General’s Office through its members who are representatives in the Accountant General and Auditor General’s offices.
-BICPA also states that it endeavors to support the public sector by reviewing accounts for compliance with IPSAS as well as providing training courses to facilitate training of public sector employees on an ongoing basis.
+BICPA does report it promotes the adoption of IPSAS to the Accountant General’s Office through its members who are representatives in the Accountant General and Auditor General’s offices.
+BICPA also states that it endeavors to support the public sector by reviewing accounts for alignment with IPSAS as well as providing training courses for public sector employees.

-While practicing members of BICPA are subject to the investigative and disciplinary (I&D) procedures that are to be established by the Public Accountants Oversight Committee (PAOC), BICPA has the responsibility under its Constitution to establish an I&D system for non-practicing members and, accordingly, has established investigative, disciplinary, and appeals processes for non-practicing members.
+While practicing members of BICPA are subject to the investigative and disciplinary (I&D) procedures that are to be established by the Public Accountants Oversight Committee (PAOC), BICPA has the responsibility under its Constitution to establish an I&D system for non-practicing members.
 Complaints are referred to the Investigation Committee of BICPA by the secretary, which in turn decides whether to refer the case to the Disciplinary Committee.

-In 2014, BICPA had reported that a task force was to review the requirements of SMO 6, produce a comparison with BICPA’s existing system and develop recommendations on how BICPA could more fully align its investigatory and disciplinary system with SMO 6.
-In addition, the plan included disseminating information about the complaints process on the BICPA’s website and establishing the rules and procedures for investigating and disciplining non-practicing members.
-However, due to resource constraints, the implementation of the plan has been postponed to June 2018.
+In 2014, BICPA reported that a task force was to review the requirements of SMO 6, produce a comparison with BICPA’s existing system, and develop recommendations on how BICPA could more fully align its investigatory and disciplinary system with the global best practices.
+In addition, the plan included disseminating information about the complaints process on the BICPA’s website.
+However, due to resource constraints, the implementation of the plan has been postponed.

-As of 2016, BICPA was discussing with the other members of the ASEAN Federation of Accountants ways to devise training for members of the Investigation and Disciplinary Committees of the Institute.
+In 2016, BICPA was discussing with other members of the ASEAN Federation of Accountants ways to raise awareness of members of the I&D procedures.
 It is however unclear if progress has been made on this initiative.

 Current Status: Plan

-The Brunei Darussalam Accounting Standards Committee (BDASC) is responsible for establishing accounting standards to be implemented in the jurisdiction.
-Public interest entities in the jurisdiction, such as banks, financial institutions, insurance and takaful operators are required to adopt IFRS effective for financial reporting starting January 1, 2014.
-Non-Public Interest Entities (non-PIEs) are required to apply BDAS for non-PIEs.
+The Brunei Darussalam Accounting Standards Committee (BDASC) is responsible for establishing corporate accounting standards to be implemented in the jurisdiction.
+Public interest entities in the jurisdiction, such as banks, financial institutions, insurance and takaful companies are required to use IFRS.
+Non-Public Interest Entities (non-PIEs) are required to apply the Brunei Darussalam Accounting Framework and Standards (BDAS) for non-PIEs.

-BICPA states that it provides support to its members with the implementation of IFRS by holding regular trainings in collaboration with the BDASC and through its Accountancy Academy.
+BICPA states that it is cooperates closely with the BDASC.
+BICPA states that it supports members with the implementation of IFRS by holding regular training in collaboration with the BDASC.

 Lastly, BICPA reports that it is contributing to the international standard-setting process through its participation in the BDASC consultations.